wardhop1234/wardhop1234/README.md

 # Overview

-This account belongs to Joseph Yue and contains mirrors of certain private repositories he created.
+This account belongs to Joseph Yue and contains various projects he worked on. <br>
 The account being referenced can be found [here](https://github.com/awesomebob35).

 <!---